buzzn/broker-evaluation/api.md

 Parameter:
 - `password` (string): Password to set.

-Returns: `200` if the new password passes the validation or `400 {ErrorObject}` if the new passward fails the validation.
+Returns: `200` if the new password passes the validation or `400 {ErrorObject}` if the new password fails the validation.

 ## Community chart
 `GET /hitlist`